jessewaites/piratebroadcast.github.io/_posts/2016-01-18-generating-twitter-cards-and-facebook-cards-in-a-jekyll-app.md

 <script src="https://gist.github.com/piratebroadcast/425724b1b5b75ae6c037.js"></script>

-Once you've added the code to your site header and pushed those updates to your production server, you can preview what your Twitter Card will look like by pasting a blog post link here.
+Once you've added the code to your site header and pushed those updates to your production server, you can preview what your Cards will look like by pasting a blog post link in the validators below.
 I should note that I have hardcoded the same image to display whenever any link is posted to my site - This way I always know that SOME image is present.
 I'm mostly writing about code anyway so having a dynamic image is not important to me.

 [You can preview what your Twitter Card will look like by pasting a blog post link here.](https://cards-dev.twitter.com/validator)